JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ## Query/Method Generation

 Spring Data provides the ability to define a query with the `@Query` annotation.
-You can use JPA Palette (1) or Editor Toolbar (2) to write them quickly and without any typos.
+You can use JPA Palette (1) or Editor Toolbar (2) to write them quickly and avoid typos.
 Choose one of the following types of queries and configure them with the convenient UI.

 ![jpa-palette-query](img/jpa-palette-query.png)